tytydraco/yessleep/out/I_found_a_child_drowned_in_a_wheat_field_part_2.md

 Within seconds, Nolan’s large frame vanished into the swaying darkness of the fields, swallowed by the shifting walls of wheat.
 Only the heady rhythm of his footsteps gave any indication where he was going, fading and reappearing as the stalks bent and swayed.
 Emerson barreled ahead with his flashlight high, the pale beam searching erratically across the grain.
 I followed close behind, the brittle stalks snapping against my coat as I pushed through.
 Every so often, we caught a glimpse of movement ahead; always just a glance of a bobbing head or a hunched frame, fleeting before it sank back into golden shadows of the fields.
 Nolan was always just far enough ahead to stay out of sight.

 My lungs burned, each breath labored against the cold, dry air.
-I slowed, letting Emerson pull several yards ahead, the sheriff’s flashlight bobbing the blackness getting further and further away.
+I slowed, letting Emerson pull several yards ahead, the sheriff’s flashlight bobbing in the blackness getting further and further away.
 The beam jumped from side to side, searching for something to anchor to.

 As my breath returned, I took a deep breath through my nose.
 I almost choked on a sharp and acrid scent cutting through the smell of dust and dry stalks.
 I froze mid-breath, nostrils flaring.
 That same harsh chemical tang I had smelled the night they found the child, rising from dry soil that should smell like barley and dust.
 The air felt suddenly heavier, thicker, as if I were breathing through wet cloth.